bc-li/seq_text_renderer/README.md

 # Text Renderer

+> Here are my modifications to Text Renderer, which allow for sequential rendering of text lines from a corpus.
+Please note that in order to use this feature, you must disable multiprocessing by setting num_process to 0.
+For all other use cases, please refer to the original repository at https://oh-my-ocr.github.io, as some of the other code may have been affected by these modifications.

 Generate text line images for training deep learning OCR model (e.g. [CRNN](https://github.com/bgshih/crnn)). ![example](./image/example.gif)

 - [x] Modular design.
 You can easily add different components: [Corpus](https://oh-my-ocr.github.io/text_renderer/corpus/index.html), [Effect](https://oh-my-ocr.github.io/text_renderer/effect/index.html), [Layout](https://oh-my-ocr.github.io/text_renderer/layout/index.html).